Myndex/SAPC-APCA/documentation/ImportantChangeNotices.md

 ALSO: Changed all power functions from the shorthand `**` to the more standard `Math.pow()` for better compatibility.

 #### Change Notice October 11, 2020
-Added "APCAsRGBonly.js — this is the APCA algorithim only, suitable if you already have color parsing and just want to add the ACPA function.
-This version takes sRGB encoded 8 bit intergers from 0-255.
+Added "APCAsRGBonly.js — this is the APCA algorithm only, suitable if you already have color parsing and just want to add the ACPA function.
+This version takes sRGB encoded 8 bit integers from 0-255.

 Code cleanup in the JS files.
 The loConRamp moved to a separate function.
 HTML files have an improved UX for the manual color entry fields.